How to Create a Property Management Marketing Budget

 When you understand how much growth will cost you on a per-client basis, you can now determine your growth goals.

-While you are setting goals for your business, you can begin to establish a marketing budget based on what you can afford.
+While setting goals for your business, you can establish a marketing budget based on what you can afford.

 Finally, as you implement your marketing strategy, you'll begin the process of measuring your success and adjusting your plan.
 Creating a marketing plan and budget is not a one-time event.
-You need to continually revise the strategies you use to fit your market and ensure that you can match your budget to your plan.
+You'll need to continually revise your strategies to fit your market and target audience and ensure you can match your budget to your plan.